zhihuammu/ODE-book/_sources/chaps/07/chap07_1_introduction.md

 \end{aligned}
 $$

-the general solution of this difference equation is (see Chapter 4),
+the general solution of this difference equation is (see Aliakbar Montazer Haghighi and Dimitar P. Mishev, 2013, [Difference and differential equations with applications in queueing theory](https://ebookcentral.proquest.com/lib/mmu/detail.action?docID=1207568), Chapter 4),

 $$
 \begin{aligned}